awsdocs/amazon-rekognition-custom-labels-developer-guide/doc_source/tm-sdk.md

 You train a model by calling [CreateProjectVersion](https://docs.aws.amazon.com/rekognition/latest/dg/API_CreateProjectVersion)\.
 To train a model, the following information is needed:
 + Name – A unique name for the model version\.
 + Project ARN – The Amazon Resource Name \(ARN\) of the project that manages the model\.
-+ Training dataset – An Amazon SageMaker Ground Truth–formatted manifest file and images that are used to train the model\.
++ Training dataset – An SageMaker Ground Truth–formatted manifest file and images that are used to train the model\.
 You can create the dataset in the Amazon Rekognition Custom Labels console\.
-Another option is to provide an external manifest file such as an Amazon SageMaker Ground Truth labeling job\.
+Another option is to provide an external manifest file such as an SageMaker Ground Truth labeling job\.
 The dataset is stored in an Amazon S3 bucket\.
 + Testing dataset – Test images and labels used to evaluate the model after training\.
 You can use a dataset created in the Amazon Rekognition Custom Labels console \(stored in the console's Amazon S3 bucket\)\.
-Alternatively, you can use an Amazon SageMaker Ground Truth format manifest file stored in an external Amazon S3 bucket\.
-You can also split the training dataset to use it as a test dataset\.
+Alternatively, you can use an SageMaker Ground Truth format manifest file stored in an external Amazon S3 bucket\.
+You can also split the training dataset to use it as a testing dataset\.
 + Training results location – The Amazon S3 location where the results are placed\.
 You can use the same location as the console Amazon S3 bucket, or you can choose a different location\.
 We recommend choosing a different location because this allows you to set permissions and avoid potential naming conflicts with training output from using the Amazon Rekognition Custom Labels console\.

 The response from `CreateProjectVersion` is an ARN that you use to identify the model version in subsequent requests\.
 You can also use the ARN to secure the model version\.
 Training a model version takes a while to complete\.
 The Python and Java examples in this topic use waiters to wait for training to complete\.
 A waiter is a utility method that polls for a particular state to occur\.
 Alternatively, you can get the current status of training by calling `DescribeProjectVersions`\.
 Training is completed when the `Status` field value is `TRAINING_COMPLETED`\.
 After training is completed, you can evaluate model’s quality by reviewing the evaluation results\.